mitcho/mitcho.com/nus/synsem/index.md

 | Apr 11 | [Abels 2012 "The Italian left periphery: A view from locality "](https://www.mitpressjournals.org/doi/abs/10.1162/LING_a_00084) |
 | Apr 18 | Naga Selvanathan "The Malay *meN* prefix and A-movement" |

-## Archives

 ### 2017--2018 Sem 1

-We will meet **Thursdays at 11am**, in the AS5 fifth floor reading room.
-(Syn/sem talks in the department seminar series are also included, in bold.)

 | Day    | Topic/reading                                                                 |
 |--------|-------------------------------------------------------------------------------|